FRANCE: Bordeaux and Martillac, LES SOURCES DE CAUDALIE SPA.

 This doesn't take place literally underwater.
 I lie on a massage table while the attendant directs sprays of warm spa water over my body.
 The constant play of water jets slightly numbs the skin surface which makes me feel dreamy and unreal, an effect heightened by the oil massage.
 It's actually a very unusual sensation and really does feel like floating in water.
 At the end my therapist turns the water up so it prickles all over me like little needles, in a revitalising return to reality.

 After lunch, it's time for a facial.
 The Caudalie Grand facial is good.
-It lasts over an hour and a half, beginning with grapeseed cleanser and buffing creams, and a deliciously scented pepperminty facial lotion with damask rose and other plant extracts, which makes the skin glow.
+It lasts over an hour and a half, beginning with grapeseed cleanser and buffing creams, and a well scented pepperminty facial lotion with damask rose and other plant extracts.
 The moisturizing face mask is followed by a head and shoulder massage.
 The therapist, Caroline, offers a choice of three face oils: for dry, combination or tired skin.
 After a stressful

 winter, I know my skin is tired –

 heck, the whole of me has been tired for weeks.
-The oil is a fragrant mixture of musk rose,
+The oil is a a blend of musk rose,

 sweet almond and grape seed oils, neroli, lavender, sandalwood and carrot.
 I'd